 District 41 welcomes all the students who reside within its boundaries, or who are otherwise eligible to attend its schools.
 The district is committed to providing a high quality, free and appropriate education to all of its students, regardless of their needs or circumstances.

 Education Rights of Students Who Are Homeless

 This site provides information for families of students who are homeless.
 Glen Ellyn School District 41 uses the definitions of homelessness and addresses the educational rights of students who are homeless as set forth in the McKinney-Vento Homeless Assistance Act.
 Every District 41 student is entitled to a free and appropriate education.
 Every school district is required to designate a person to serve as “Homeless Liaison.”
 The liaison can help with problems related to enrollment, request transportation on behalf of the children, help obtain immunizations or immunization records and birth certificates, and help mediate disputes with the school district.
 They are also there to help youth without parents or guardians.
 Geri Adkins is Glen Ellyn School District 41’s full-time identified homeless liaison.
 You may contact her at 630-534-7340.
-Through a grant partnership with District 89, a part-time homeless liaison is also on staff to assist you.
-Heather Britton may be reached at 630-534-7589.
 If you think your family may qualify for homeless services, or your family is having financial difficulties, please contact your school principal or your school social worker.
 Your information will always be treated confidentially.

 Who is “homeless”?

 The definition of homelessness is broader than people may think.
 You or your family are considered "homeless" if you are: